Connecticut Sports Writers' Alliance selects five to receive Gold Keys

-A pair of outstanding athletes and three remarkable coaches have been selected to receive the prestigious Gold Key Award by the Connecticut Sports Writers’ Alliance.
+A pair of outstanding college basketball players, a milestone-achieving prep school coach, a longtime NFL coach and the founder of the world’s largest sports network have been selected to receive the prestigious Gold Key Award by the Connecticut Sports Writers’ Alliance.

 The Gold Key Dinner was inaugurated in 1940, with baseball legend Connie Mack and golf superstar Bobby Jones among the initial recipients.
 The roster of honorees since then reads like a Who’s Who of Connecticut sports – Joe Cronin, Julius Boros, Willie Pep, Andy Robustelli, Lindy Remigino, Floyd Little, Joan Joyce, Carmen Cozza, Otto Graham, Calvin Murphy, Joe Morrone, Gordie Howe, Bill Rodgers, Tony DiCicco, Geno Auriemma, Rebecca Lobo, Brian Leetch, Kristine Lilly, Marlon Starling and Dwight Freeney are just a few of the past Gold Key winners.
 A complete list is available at www.ctsportswriters.com.